 Vance has been part of the News4 team since 1969.
 He started as a General Assignment reporter then moved to the anchor desk in 1972.
+For more than 40 years, he anchored News4 at 11 before stepping down from that role in May 2015.
 Vance also provides special reports on a wide variety of issues.
 His reporting has taken him all over the United States and to several countries including El Salvador, South Africa and Vietnam.

 Vance began his reporting career with The Philadelphia Independent newspaper and radio station WHAT-AM, all while teaching in the Philadelphia public school system.
 In 1968, he accepted a position as a reporter for WKBS-TV in Philadelphia.

-A native of Ardmore, Pa., Vance holds a Bachelor of Science degree in Secondary Education from Cheyney University in Cheyney, Pa.
+A native of Ardmore, Pennsylvania, Vance holds a Bachelor of Science degree in Secondary Education from Cheyney University in Cheyney, Pa.

 View more videos at: http://nbcwashington.com.